zhtyolivia/pid-multimodal/README.md

 ## Linear models

+The first type of survival analysis model we have in this study is the linear cox proportional hazards model.
+This section describes how to run the linear models that we implemented in R.

 ### Step 1: Installing R and RStudio

-We implemented the linear cox models using R. To run those models:
+To run those models:

 * Install R: https://www.r-project.org/